 Place oven rack in lower third of the oven.
 Preheat oven to 450F.

-To make your basting mixture, remove leaves from herbs, reserving stems to stick under your bird.
+To make your basting mixture, remove leaves from herbs, reserving stems to stick under your bird with the veggies there.
 Chop herbs finely and combine with softened butter, mayonnaise, garlic, salt and pepper.
 Combine really thoroughly.

 Loosen skin of turkey a bit and rub butter mixture under the skin and all over the outside of the bird as well.